bencevans/camtrap-detector/CONTRIBUTING.md

     npm run tauri build

 This will build the application for the current platform.
-It's worth noting that the OpenCV library is not included in the build, meaning the user will need to install OpenCV separately.
-Alternatively OpenCV can be built statically so that it's included in the build.
-To do this, inspect the GitHub Actions workflow files for the build process.

 ### Test the application